FAQs

 We believe the scheme is positive in terms of its ESG criteria – the car park is not an increase in net spaces, the outdoor public square and indoor community space in the market will help reduce social isolation, we are encouraging local entrepreneurs to run their own independent businesses championing local produce and a town centre cinema and other facilities with good public transport links will reduce driving to other attractions elsewhere such as Cheshire Oaks.

-Regarding the wider regeneration of Chester and using vacant units, this poses many challenges both in terms of ownership and viability – the Council does not own many properties – and their size, accessibility and location, make a co-ordinated regeneration scheme very complex to achieve; plus the existing owners have their own varying objectives and investment strategies.
+Regarding the wider regeneration of Chester and using vacant units, this posed many challenges both in terms of ownership and viability – the Council does not own many properties – and their size, accessibility and location, make a co-ordinated regeneration scheme very complex to achieve; plus the existing owners have their own varying objectives and investment strategies.

 Therefore the Council took the decision to purchase the Northgate site and create a unique cultural and leisure destination, not a new shopping centre as was proposed in earlier iterations of the scheme, from which to help ensure a diverse and thriving city centre.

-How will the Northgate scheme be financed?
+How will the Northgate Phase One scheme be financed?

-The Council’s approval of the scheme in November 2019 was on the basis of a future valuation of the development.
+The Council’s approval of the Phase One scheme in November 2019 was on the basis of a future valuation of the development.
 However in view of the unprecedented situation brought about by the Covid-19 pandemic, in May 2020, the Council agreed to fund the Northgate scheme on a traditional public sector ‘payback’ basis which will ensure that the capital expenditure is written down over a period of 25 years and is factored into the Council’s annual budget.

 On this basis, the Council reaffirmed support for the scheme, as a critical element in the recovery of Chester from the pandemic, and a long-term investment in the cultural life of the city.